wongno/ComputerGraphics/Assignment5_NormalMappedModel/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment):
+* Name and partners name(At most 1 partner for this Assignment): My name is Noelle Wong, partner is Anika Jagow
-* How many hours did it take you to complete this Assignment?
+* How many hours did it take you to complete this Assignment? ~15
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * (tbd if any)